 How to Use?

 So now you will have 90 salaries.
-You need to find the Mean and Standard Deviation of the observations.
-If the observation follows a normal distribution, then this can be applied, and an estimation of the salary of all accountants in the US can be made.
+Next, you need to find the mean and standard deviation of the observations.
+If the observation follows a normal distribution, one can apply this, and one can estimate the salary of all accountants in the US.

-You can clearly see that without studying the entire population, estimation could be made regarding the population.
-If someone is planning to work as an accountant in the US, then he can easily expect that his salary will range from $75,000 to $105,000
+You can see that without studying the entire population, one could estimate the population.
+For example, if someone plans to work as an accountant in the US, he can easily expect his salary to range from $75,000 to $105,000.

 This kind of estimation helps to ease work and make forecasts regarding the future.

-If the data set is not normally distributed, then there is another approximation or rule that applies to all types of data sets, which is Chebyshev’s Theorem.
+Chebyshev’s theorem applies another approximation or rule to all types of data sets if the data set is distributed not normally.
 It says three things:

-- At least 1 – 1/k^2 of all the observations lie within K Standard deviations from the Mean.
-Here K is referred to as any whole number.
+- At least 1 – 1/k^2 of all the observations lie within K standard deviations from the mean.
+Here, K is any whole number.

-This has been a guide to What is Empirical Rule & its Definition.
-Here we discuss the formula of empirical rule along with calculation examples.
-You can learn more about from the following articles –
+This article has been a guide to what is Empirical Rule.
+Here we explain it with formula, discuss how to use it along with examples, and vs Chebyshev’s Theorem.
+You can learn more about it from the following articles: –